Academic IELTS Writing task 1 Sample 2 - Eating sweet foods produces acid in the mouth which can cause tooth decay

 3. To answer this question first mention the acid / pH level which occurs the tooth decay and the level when it is safe.
-Now take the three given food items and mention them individually: how longer it takes to reach the pH level of mouth below 5.5 after consuming this food item and then how longer this level remains under 5.5.
-Finally suggest which food items are comparatively safer and which are not.
+Now take the three given food items and mention them individually: how long it takes to reach the pH level of mouth below 5.5 after consuming this food item and then how long this level remains under 5.5.
+Finally, suggest which food items are comparatively safer and which are not.

 Summary of the Line Graph:

 After consuming different sweet food items, the acid level of our mouth increases.
 The higher acid level is presented by the lower pH value.
 When the pH value gets under 5.5, the tooth decay occurs.
 Among the given three food items i.e. cane sugar, fruit sugar and honey, the third item (honey) is comparatively safer for our dental health.
 This is because after consuming all the honey the pH level remains at danger level for about 12 minutes compared to the 20 minutes for the fruit sugar and 31 minutes for cane sugar.
 This also indicates that the cane sugar is more likely to damage our tooth among the provided three sweet food items.

 Sample Answer 3: